 Now cosmos is among those words that the apostles lifted from the Greek language and gave it a usage in the Bible that was an addition to the way it was used in normal Greek.
 This does not make cosmos unique, because they did the same thing with words like charisma and agape.
 Cosmos is a word that has many applications in the Scriptures, and this is one reason why we must be careful attending to understanding the context in which the word cosmos appears.

 Now in this regard it has much in common with the word pneuma, translated spirit, and several other things as well, which according to Bullinger in the "Companion Bible" is used in eight different senses in the New Testament.
-For example, pneuma in any given context might infer the holy spirit, the spirit in man, an attitude, a composition (God is spirit), an angel, or a demon, or the wind.
-In the same manner cosmos is used to infer many different circumstances, things, or attitudes.
+For example, pneuma in any given context might imply the holy spirit, the spirit in man, an attitude, a composition (God is spirit), an angel, or a demon, or the wind.
+In the same manner cosmos is used to imply many different circumstances, things, or attitudes.

 We will see it appearing in a couple of verses and give you some sort of an idea of the broadness of the application of this word before we finally focus in on one application.
 Paul is speaking before the Greeks there on Mars Hill:

 Acts 17:24 God that made the world [cosmos] and all things therein, seeing that he is LORD of heaven and earth, dwells not in temples made with hands.

-There the word is translated world, but it is inferring the whole universe—everything—all the stars and all the moons and all the planets.
+There the word is translated world, but it is implying the whole universe—everything—all the stars and all the moons and all the planets.

 Here cosmos has been narrowed down to the earth.
 This sense is used most frequently to indicate the inhabitants of the earth.
 In other words, you are not preaching to the earth, you are preaching to the cosmos, the inhabitants of the earth; mankind, rather than the earth that we all walk upon.
 In this case then it means to appear and go before men.